 Google Pay and Apple Pay.
 These services can be used through the Wise mobile app and are processed straightaway.
 However, these payment methods may be charged as a cash advance.

 The funds are deposited directly into your recipient’s bank account once Wise receives your payment.
 Wise allows you to make secure one-off transfers to a range of destinations around the globe.
 However, there currently is no option to set up recurring transfers.

 How do I send money through Wise?

 Follow these 6 steps to have money sent in as little as a few minutes:

 Register.
 Create your free account online or through the mobile app.

 Enter your sending amount.
 Look at the fees and delivery time.

 Verify your identity.
-Have your passport or valid driver’s license ready.
+Have your valid passport or valid driver’s license ready.

 Pay.
-Enter your bank account, debit, credit card or digital wallet details to pay.
+Enter the details of you bank account, debit card, credit card or digital wallet to pay.